DataFire/Integrations/integrations/generated/evetech/README.md

 #### Output
 * output `object`: 200 ok object
-  * kills **required** `object`: Top 10 rankings of corporations by number of kills from yesterday, last week and in total.
+  * kills **required** `object`: Top 10 rankings of corporations by number of kills from yesterday, last week and in total
     * active_total **required** `array`: Top 10 ranking of corporations active in faction warfare by total kills.
-A corporation is considered "active" if they have participated in faction warfare in the past 14 days.
+A corporation is considered "active" if they have participated in faction warfare in the past 14 days
       * items `object`: active_total object
         * amount `integer`: Amount of kills
         * corporation_id `integer`: corporation_id integer